Czx-ustc/Czx-ustc.github.io/_pages/about.md

 <div style="font-size: 18px; line-height: 1.7;">
+  <p><strong>2026.04:</strong> 🎉🎉 “FS-I2P: A Hierarchical Focus–Sweep Registration Network with Dynamically Allocated Depth” was accepted by International Conference on Machine Learning, and I attend the conference in Korea🍲.</p>

   <p><strong>2026.04:</strong> 🎉🎉 “VCR: Variance-Driven Channel Recalibration for Robust Low-Light Enhancement” was accepted by IEEE Transactions on Circuits and Systems for Video Technology.</p>

   <p><strong>2026.03:</strong> 🎉🎉 “GLASS: Geometry-aware Local Alignment and Structure Synchronization Network for 2D-3D Registration” was accepted by IEEE Transactions on Circuits and Systems for Video Technology.</p>